 The following care providers are permitted to provide this type of care:

-- a care provider registered in the Stop Smoking Quality Register;
+- is registered in the Stop Smoking Quality Register;

 - a care provider for giving up smoking, contracted by us.

 For reimbursement under the supplementary insurance the treatment must be given by a provider of the Allen Carr course or by Prostop.

 Please note: we did not contract any hospitals for Giving up Smoking programmes.
 If you receive hospital treatment from a lung specialist in order to give up smoking, medication will not be reimbursed.

 Neither have we contracted any mental healthcare institutions for Giving up Smoking programmes.
 A psychologist or a psychiatrist may give you advice about giving up smoking and prescribe medication but this medication too will not be reimbursed.

 If you have any questions or would like more information, contact customer services on +31(0)570 687 123.
 We will be happy to answer your questions.

 < Back to the reimbursement overview for healthcare insurance